CyberX-O/BRIGHTLEAF-RISK-REGISTER/README.md

 ## Why This Project Exists

 Most people learning GRC read about risk registers.
-I wanted to build one, the way it would actually be built on the job — scoping a business, identifying risk across categories most people forget to check, scoring it defensibly instead of by gut feel, and then translating the whole thing into something a non-technical executive would actually approve budget against.
+I wanted to build one, the way it would actually be built on the job that would involve scoping the business, identifying risk across categories most people forget to check, scoring it defensibly instead of by gut feel, and then translating the whole thing into something a non-technical executive would actually approve budget against.

-This repo is the full trail: the workbook, the raw methodology, the reasoning behind every score, and the executive-facing writeup — not just a finished spreadsheet with no explanation behind it.
+This repo is the full trail: the workbook, the raw methodology, the reasoning behind every risk score, and the executive-facing writeup.
+It is detailed.

 ---

 ## The Business Case

 The register is built around a realistic profile: a mid-sized e-commerce company (~200 employees) selling physical goods online, processing customer payments (bringing PCI DSS into scope), storing customer PII, and depending on third-party vendors for hosting, logistics, and payment processing.
-That profile isn't incidental — every risk in the register is derived directly from a specific fact about how this kind of business actually operates.
+Every risk in the register is derived directly from a specific fact about how this kind of business actually operates.

 ---